SAREC-Lab/sUAS-UseCases/instructions.md

 We are working on a project exploring safety-critical aspects, particularly hazards associated with the use of small unmanned aerial systems (sUAS)- especially hazards connected with human-drone interactions.
 As a precursor to this study, we have developed a set of hazard trees that explore specific human-interaction hazards and their possible mitigations.
-Given your expertise with sUAS we would like to ask you to contribute to this open source resource which is available on Github at XXXXXX.
+Given your expertise with sUAS we would like to ask you to contribute to this open source resource which is available [here](README.md).
 We plan to create a knowledge base that will be useful to sUAS system developers in the future.
 All contributors will be fully acknowledged.